Saza-dev/Astra/README.md

-# Kylie
+# Astra
-Kylie is a voice assistant powered by CrewAI agents.
+Astra is a voice assistant powered by CrewAI agents.
 Built in Python, it handles everyday OS tasks (via os) and web actions (via Selenium) locally fast, private, and distraction-free.
 Your invisible co-pilot for files, apps, and the web.

 Note: Under Development

 ## Current Capabilities

-Kylie can currently:
+Astra can currently:

 #### 1. File/Folder Operations 🗂️
   - Search Files/Folders